11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 What does the Family Court of Australia say?

-Australia’s Federal Circuit and Family Court has sole jurisdiction over any divorce application.
+Australia’s Federal Circuit and Family Court has jurisdiction over the divorce process.
 They require parties to follow a strict application process before granting a divorce order.
-Filing for online divorces has become a standard and convenient method.
+Filing online has become standard and convenient.

-You may apply for a divorce through a sole or joint application.
 There are different obligations between these options, and here, we will be going over the joint application process.
 If you can, joint applications are usually the best option to make the process as hassle-free as possible.
-Remember several things before you begin the process to ensure you do it right the first time.

 Let’s go through jointly applying for a divorce from start to finish.